Old Stone House

 Many of the descendents of Col. Samuel Staples have held important offices in Patrick County as well as other places.
 Several were judges of the Virginia Supreme Court, two were Attorney General of Virginia.
 Only one male Staples now lives in Patrick County.

-Samuel Staples was a brother of John Staples whose daughter, Sarah, married Harden Hairston of Old Fort.
+Samuel Staples was a brother of John Staples whose daughter, Sarah Staples, married Harden Hairston of Old Fort.
 Samuel Staples' granddaughter, Kiziah Staples, married Nicholas Edward Hairston, son of Harden and Sarah Staples Hairston of Old Fort.

 This page was written by Mr. O. E. Pilson for the 1996 Hairston Reunion - hairston.org